- Things to Know

 - The rotator cuff can be injured by degeneration, inflammation, or trauma.

-- Can rotator cuff disease be prevented?
+- The diagnosis of rotator cuff disease can be confirmed by radiology testing.

 What is the rotator cuff?

 A rotator cuff is a group of four tendons that stabilize the shoulder joint.
 The tendons hook up to the four muscles that move the shoulder in various directions.

 There are four muscles whose tendons form the rotator cuff:

 - the subscapularis muscle, which moves the arm by turning it inward (internal rotation);

 - the supraspinatus muscle, which is responsible for elevating the arm and moving it away from the body;